Parsa-Sedigh/neetcode-beginner-algorithms/pamphlets/11-graphs.md

 3. adjacency list

 Linked lists are a form of graphs.
 They're a subset of graphs and another subset of graphs are trees whether it's binary trees or other kinds of trees.
+So **linked lists and trees are subsets of graphs.
+Trees and linked lists are directed graphs.**

 A graph is made up of nodes and possibly some pointers connecting the nodes together.

-Nodes = vertices
+- Nodes = vertices

-pointers = edges
+- pointers = edges

 When we talked about binary trees and BSTs, we mentioned that they never have cycles.